 Briefing a designer with “make it modern but warm, like Stripe but for plants” wastes their time and your money.
-The fix is not better adjectives — it’s bringing them five concrete visual references they can react to.
-AI lets you explore 50 directions in an afternoon and hand the designer references that anchor the brief in actual imagery, not vibes.
+The fix is not better adjectives — it is bringing five concrete visual references they can react to.
+AI image models let you explore six directions in an afternoon for the cost of one month of Midjourney, then hand the designer anchors made of actual imagery instead of vibes.

 What this tutorial solves

 The mood-board step that used to take a week of designer time can now be a 3-hour solo exercise.
-The goal is not “AI makes your brand” — it’s “AI replaces the early, low-confidence exploration so the human designer starts at iteration 5, not iteration 1.”
-Output: 2 sharpened visual directions with 5+ application examples each, ready for designer handoff.
+The point is not “AI makes your brand.”
+It is “AI absorbs the early, throwaway exploration so the human designer starts from a sharp brief instead of a blank canvas.”
+Final output: 2 sharpened visual directions with 5+ application examples each, ready for designer handoff.

 Who this is for

-Founders pre-design phase, brand managers replacing a tired identity, indie developers shipping a v1 brand on a tight budget, and designers themselves exploring multiple pitch directions before stakeholder review.
+Founders before the design phase, brand managers replacing a tired identity, indie developers shipping a v1 brand on a tight budget, and designers themselves exploring several pitch directions before a stakeholder review.

 When to reach for it

 Before hiring a designer.
 After a designer asks “what direction are you thinking?” and you have no good answer.
-When stakeholders keep rejecting designer work because “it’s not quite right” but no one can articulate why — you need a visual anchor everyone agrees on before more design happens.
+When stakeholders keep rejecting work because “it’s not quite right” but no one can say why — you need a visual anchor everyone agrees on before more design happens.

 When this is NOT the right tool

-Final brand-identity production (humans still execute better, especially at logo / type level).
-Trademark-related decisions (legal first, exploration second).
-Brands where the existing visual equity is strong — there, you’re refining, not exploring.
+Final brand-identity production (humans execute better, especially at logo and type level).
+Trademark-sensitive decisions (legal first, exploration second).
+Brands with strong existing visual equity — there you are refining, not exploring.

 Before you start

-- One-sentence brand essence.
-“Pomodoro app for distracted students, feels calm but motivating.”
-If you can’t write this, do that first — every prompt depends on it.
+- A one-sentence brand essence: “Pomodoro app for distracted students, calm but motivating.”
+If you cannot write this, do it first — every prompt depends on it.

-- Three competitors and three brands you admire (from any industry).
-The AI will use these as anchor and contrast.
+- Three competitors and three brands you admire (any industry).
+The model uses these as anchor and contrast.

 Step by step

 - Define the brand in one sentence: who, what, for whom, key feeling.
-Test the sentence on a friend — if they paraphrase it back wrong, sharpen.
+Test it on a friend — if they paraphrase it back wrong, sharpen it.

 - Generate 6 direction prompts varying along axes.
 Three useful axes: minimalist vs maximalist, warm vs cool palette, illustrated vs photographic.
-Pick the two that matter most for your brand, get 4-6 combinations.
+Pick the two that matter most for your brand to get 4–6 combinations.

-- For each direction, generate a mood-board image: one composition showing the direction’s key traits — colors, type vibe, photographic style, composition density.
-Prompt example:
+- For each direction, generate one mood-board image showing its key traits — colors, type vibe, photographic style, composition density.
+Prompt template (swap the bracketed parts):

-Mood board for a [brand essence in one sentence], in a
+Mood board for [brand essence in one sentence], in a

 [direction adjective] direction.
 Show: 3 color swatches,